 A beginner player is not going to have the hand strength they need to play for long periods of time.
 Don’t worry, though—with daily practice, you’ll build up that strength in no time!

 That said, if your hands or fingers do start to hurt while you’re playing, you do need to take a break.
 Some soreness is normal when you first start playing, but if that pain lasts for several days or is severe, it’s not normal.

 Take a break, talk to your teacher about it, and consider mentioning it to your doctor if severe pain continues.

 5. Will Being Left-Handed Make It Harder to Learn Guitar?

 Not at all.
 However, you may want to look for a left-handed guitar or even string your right-handed guitar upside down to make it easier to play.

 Talk to your teacher about wanting to play left-handed so they can provide you with resources on how to make it easier to learn.
 You may want to go ahead and learn to play right-handed anyway, simply because there are more guitar options out there and most lessons are written for players who are right-handed.

 Where Can I Sign My Child Up for Lessons?

 Contact Lessons in Your Home!
 We have a large staff of Atlanta guitar teachers (as well as other major cities) who can work with your child in the privacy of your home.
+Our teachers will come right to your home for every lesson, plus we virtual music lessons, too.
+However, our online music lessons are being taught by local music teachers with live lessons tailored to your child!
 Give us a call to discuss your details and set up a lesson.